Perfectly transparent boundary conditions and wave propagation in lattice Boltzmann schemes: Scalar problems

-which can be seen, for instance and besides its formal interpretation \begin{itemize} \item as an equation on $\timeShiftOperator$ parametrized by $\fourierShift\in\unitCircle$ (which yields a discrete Fourier transform in space), mainly for the analysis on unbounded domains, or to study the waves supported by the \strong{bulk scheme} when boundaries are present.
-This point is important when trying to understand numerical results with imperfectly transparent boundary conditions. \item Or as an equation on $\fourierShift$ parametrized by $\timeShiftOperator\in\closedNeighborhoodInfinity$, which we use to devise boundary conditions.
+which can be seen, besides its formal interpretation, \begin{itemize} \item as an equation on $\timeShiftOperator$ parametrized by $\fourierShift\in\unitCircle$ (which yields a discrete Fourier transform in space), for the analysis on unbounded domains and to study the waves supported by the \strong{bulk scheme}.
+This point is important to understand numerical results with imperfectly transparent boundary conditions. \item Or as an equation on $\fourierShift$ parametrized by $\timeShiftOperator\in\closedNeighborhoodInfinity$, which we use to devise boundary conditions.
 This standpoint is tightly linked to the GKS (Gustafsson--Kreiss--Sundstr{\"o}m) stability analysis for boundary conditions \cite{gustafsson1972stability, coulombel2009stability}. \end{itemize} Observe that \eqref{eq:charEquation} is the \strong{dispersion relation} of the scheme, which is \strong{non-linear} despite the linear character of the method.
 It essentially rules what modes $(\timeShiftOperator, \fourierShift)$ are admitted by the numerical scheme.